merlinkv/MegaDuino/README.md

 * **07-01-2024 - MegaDuino 5.0b (Beta)**
   - Although there are many versions of digital players for our retro equipments.
 It has encouraged me to do a new review of my **MegaDuino** project, with the idea of eliminating things that have proven to be unnecessary, giving it a much smaller format (note that it is not a mini or nano) and greater overall quality of the gadget.
+  - Audio amplifier is based now on PAM8406 IC
+  - Now the board use a mSD connector
+  - Circuit of the mSD made with the help of @cacchareo (from VDR Forum)

 * **01-01-2022 - MegaDuino 4.7**
   - In most cases is best to use the MegaDuino with the amplifier OFF.